Searching ...

 Is there lakefront or riverfront property in Greenville, SC?

-The Reedy River makes its way through Greenville by Greenville Technical College and the Greenville Country Club.
-Brushy Creek also is present and runs through the Greenville Country Club Chanticleer Golf Course.
+The Reedy River makes its way through Greenville near Greenville Technical College and the Greenville Country Club.
+Brushy Creek runs through the Greenville Country Club Chanticleer Golf Course.
 You can find a few other small size lakes and reservoirs with some residential real estate access.

 How is golf in Greenville, SC?

-Greenville is home to ten golf courses, and there are another 24 golf courses within 20 miles of the city limits.
+Ten golf courses are based in the city, and another 24 golf courses are within 20 miles of the city limits.
 In short, players have lots of golfing options and challenging fairways to suit all skill levels.
 Some highly-regarded courses include The Preserve at Verdae Golf Club, Links O’Tryon Golf Club, The Club at Brookstone, Rolling Green Golf Course, River Falls Plantation Golf Course, and Paris Mountain Country Club.

 Willard Byrd designed the Preserve at Verdae Golf Club in the heart of Greenville on 400 acres of forestland.
-If you’d like a more traditional Scottish style layout, Links O’Tryon is nestled in the foothills of the Blue Ridge mountains with iconic stonework woven throughout the course, rolling hills, and generous fairways.
-One of the highest regarded courses in upstate South Carolina is The Club at Brookstone, with its traditional parkland layout designed by Tom Jackson.
+If you’d like a more traditional Scottish-style layout, Links O’Tryon is nestled in the foothills of the Blue Ridge mountains with iconic stonework woven throughout the course, rolling hills, and generous fairways.
+One of the most regarded courses in upstate South Carolina is The Club at Brookstone, which has a traditional parkland layout designed by Tom Jackson.
 Rolling Green has three distinct nines on its property.
 The Paris Mountain Country Club dates back to 1938, making it one of the older courses in the area.

 Are there golf course communities in Greenville, SC?